Devarsh-UTD/Jalpc/_posts/2018-02-01-Data-Exploration.md

 head(new$Item_Type_Combined)
 [1] "Food"           "Drinks"         "Food"           "Food"           "Non-Consumable" "Food"
 ```

-Lets determine the 'Outlet_Establishment_Year' of a store in terms of differences rather than years beacuse it would be more meaningful
-and add a column for 'average item outlet sales'
+Lets determine the 'Outlet_Establishment_Year' of a store in terms of differences rather than years because it would be more meaningful and add a column for 'average item outlet sales'.

 ```
 new_full_data['Outlet_Establishment_Year'] <- 2013 - new_full_data$Outlet_Establishment_Year